angelinahli/whack-2018/README.md

 ## To Do

-* Set up Twilio app: https://www.twilio.com/docs/studio/tutorials/how-to-build-a-chatbot
+* GOAL: Create a conversation flow between user and server to track mood daily.
+    * How to send messages at a specific time per day?
+    * How to create a flowchart that remembers what user said and asks them how they are doing now?
+    * Write the flowchart of actions responding to the user.
+    * Figure out how to store the users info somewhere.

 * Come up with a list of interventions to try out; allow user to add their own interventions too
 * How can we figure out presentation?
 Can we find an optimal presentation too?
     * Can we auto-generate cute graphics to send to the user?

 ### Done:
 * Research different types of implementations
+* Set up Twilio app: https://www.twilio.com/docs/studio/tutorials/how-to-build-a-chatbot

 ## Idea